ljupco-todorovski/hse-moscow-ml/README.md

 ## 4: Learning from Heterogeneous Data
-* Semantic relational learning (propositionalization, Hedwig and NetSDM)
+* Semantic relational learning with ontologies (propositionalization, Hedwig and NetSDM)
 * Propositionalization of heterogeneous information networks (TEHmMINE and HINMINE)
 * Practical exercises with HINMINE